Balasubramanian-pg/Snowflake-Best-Practices/README.md

 # Snowflake-Best-Practices

-Nice brief.
-You want a fearless brainstorm: 80 separate documents that teach, demonstrate, or package SQL scripts showing Snowflake best practices.
 Below I’ve thought through schemas, security, performance, governance, CI/CD, observability, operational playbooks, and reusable script libraries.
 Each item is a standalone document you can create, share, and iterate on.

 Below the list you’ll find a short explanation of the reasoning steps I used and which items may require verification or are uncertain.